An email marketing strategy is a high-level plan in which digital marketers include tactics to boost the efficiency of their email campaigns.

 The name is an important asset in winning the receivers’ hearts.
 Instead of “Dear Valued Customer,” wouldn’t you prefer to receive an email starting with “Hi John!”?
 Of course, this illustration works only if your name is “John” but… you got the idea.

 The subscriber’s birthday gives businesses a great opportunity to customize emails by reaching people at the right time.
 We all love gifts.
-Receiving a great offer for our birthday significantly boosts the chances to have a great impression of the sender.
+Receiving a great offer for our birthday significantly boosts the chances of having a great impression of the sender.

 The location is essential to brick-and-mortar or serviced areas businesses.
 Send emails to people “near you” to maximize their impact.
 If there is language involved, localize your email based on the region.